 Review summary: Canon 1D vs Olympus TG-5

-So what is the bottom line?
+So how do things add up?
 Is the Canon 1D better than the Olympus TG-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image framing and settings control.